#!/usr/bin/env python3

 def register_assessment(self, name: str, assessment_class: type):

-"""Register a security assessment"""
+"""Register a security assessment."""

 if not issubclass(assessment_class, BaseSecurityAssessment):